kyma-project/website/src/blog-posts/7-release-notes-05.md

 - New [**bundles**](https://github.com/kyma-project/bundles) repository enables Kyma to install add-ons such as brokers, showcases and local services.

   - It contains bundles which the Helm Broker uses.
 It allows you to choose a set of bundles and configure the Helm Broker.
 You can also define your own bundles.
-  - Have a look at the [getting started document](https://github.com/kyma-project/bundles/blob/master/docs/getting-started.md) which explains how to create your own bundles repository
+  - Have a look at the [getting started document](https://github.com/kyma-project/bundles/blob/master/docs/getting-started.md) which explains how to create your own bundles repository.

 ## Eventing